lerrayi/intel-sustainability/README.md

 ∙ Colorblind-tested with help from [Toptal's colorblind filter](https://www.toptal.com/designers/colorfilter)

-∙ High-contrast colors for low vision

 ∙ Fully keyboard navigable with added arrow navigation on milestones

 ∙ Proper semantic organization for screen readers

-∙ Alt text on all images

 ## 🗺️ Localization: